 A child who is adopted is not a Looked After Child.
-Occasionally, children are placed into Local Authority foster care under an Interim Care Order when an adoption breaks down and the adoptive parents relinquish the child.
+Occasionally, in rare circumstances, children are placed into Local Authority foster care under an Interim Care Order when an adoption breaks down and the adoptive parents relinquish the child.
 Once a Full Care Order is agreed, the child remains on long term foster care.
-The adoptive parents may or may not have continued contact with the child, depending on the situation and the emotional impact on the child.
+The previously adoptive parents may or may not have continued contact with the child, depending on the situation and the emotional impact on the child.

-An Interim Care Order will remain in place until care proceedings are concluded (within 26 weeks in most authorities).
-At the conclusion of care proceedings in any situation, the child will either stay in long term foster care (under a Full Care Order) until they reach the age of 18 years, return to their parents (usually under a Supervision Order), reside with other family members/friends (usually under a Special Guardianship Order), or in some cases be adopted.
-In all of the latter situations, it is most usual for parents to have agreed contact arrangements with their child, most commonly three times per year.
+In any situation involving care proceedings, an Interim Care Order (under section 31 of the Children Act 1989) will remain in place until those proceedings are concluded (within 26 weeks in most authorities).
+At the conclusion of care proceedings in any situation, the child will either stay in long term foster care (under a Full Care Order granted to the local authority under section 38, Children Act 1989) until they reach the age of 18 years, return to their parents (usually under a Supervision Order), reside with other family members/friends (usually under a Special Guardianship Order), or in some cases be adopted, when an Adoption Order is granted.
+In all of the latter situations, it is often usual for parents to have agreed supervised contact arrangements with their child, most commonly one, twice or three times per year, unless there is risk posed to the child.
+Some parents are granted non-direct written contact: this is often referred to a 'letterbox contact'.